Your Wish Is Our Command

 Trade Secret

-People remark on how shiny our canoe restorations are.
+People remark on how shiny GCP canoe restorations are.

 Don't tell anyone, but the secret is a tough coat of carnauba wax.